Skip to main content

 ```java

-static void setEvent(String key, Object value)
+void setEvent(String key, Object value)

 ```

-Any workflow can call `DBOS.setEvent` to publish a key-value pair, or update its value if it has already been published.
+Any workflow can call `dbos.setEvent` to publish a key-value pair, or update its value if it has already been published.

 #### getEvent